oracle-devrel/technology-engineering/security/security-design/shared-assets/bastion-py-script/README.md

 Each “session” element has the following elements:
 - "sessionType":"PORT_FORWARDING" or MANAGED
 - "OCIConfig"-: name of profile, it looked up in the ociconfigurations array
-- "bastionOCID": OCID to the configured Bastion service
+- "bastionOCID": OCID to the configured OCI Bastion service
 - "bastionPublicKeyFile":file with public key to the Bastion SSH session
 - "bastionPrivateKeyFile":Private key of bastion session key pair,
 - "targetPrivateKeyFile":Used for reference in the target `ssh` command,